 Two things are likely to cost the most: flights and accommodation.
 With a little forward planning, they need not be that expensive, so you can travel on whatever your budget may be.

 - Avoid peak season.
 If you can avoid peak times, you will find much better deals.
 Travelling during the shoulder or off seasons means cheaper travel and accommodation deals and fewer tourists.
 While the weather may be a little more hit and miss, it’s usually not too different during shoulder season.
-Some destinations, such as Ecuador, California or parts of Colombia, don’t have much seasonal variation at all!
-Check out my 6 steps to choosing your next destination article for more help.
+Some destinations, such as Ecuador, California in the USA, or parts of Colombia, don’t have much seasonal variation at all.
+Check out the 6 Steps to Choosing Your Next Travel Destination for more help.
 And if it does rain?
 So what?
 Rainy days are great for exploring museums or galleries or for chilling out with a good book or movie.

 - Shop around.
-Unless you are booking an all-inclusive resort vacation, it is often cheaper to do it yourself.
+Unless you’re booking an all-inclusive resort holiday, it’s often cheaper to do it yourself.
 (If resorts are more your thing then be prepared to spend more since they are not cheap, but keep an eye out for any deals.)
 Start looking for flights well in advance and track prices to see when they drop.
-Most apps will have an alert option, so you just need to sign up for price-tracking alerts.
+Most apps will have a price-alert option, you just need to sign up.

-- Fly midweek.
+- Book it when the price is right for you.
 Once you have found the flight that fits your travel budget and dates, book it!
-Usually flying midweek is cheaper than on a weekend or a Monday morning when everyone else is doing the same – either for work or pleasure.
-You want to be flexible enough to find a good deal, but you also want to be firm once you have found it.
-Avoid buying the flexible ticket that allows lots of changes, as they come with steep price increases.
+You want to be flexible enough to find a good deal, but you also want to be firm once you’ve found it.
+Avoid buying the flexible ticket that allows lots of changes, as that comes with steep price increases.
 Instead, get some travel insurance that will cover last-minute problems.
 More on that later.

 - Be smart about accommodation.
 Where you choose to stay is a very personal choice.
-But remember, as long as it is clean and comfortable, all you truly need is a bed and a shower.
-You are unlikely to be spending a lot of time there, so don’t spend a tonne of money on it.
+But remember, as long as it’s clean and comfortable, all you truly need is a bed and a shower.
+You’re unlikely to be spending a lot of time there, so don’t waste too much money on it.

 Personally, I love hostels, and most now also offer private rooms.
 You get comfort, cleanliness and character at a fraction of the cost.
-Budget hotels are also springing up everywhere, offering plenty of choice.
-You can always go for an Airbnb or other homestay option as well.
-Find out more on the pros and cons on accommodation options on the hotels or hostels page.
+Budget hotels are also everywhere, offering plenty of choice.
+You can always go for an Airbnb or homestay option as well.
+Find out more on the pros and cons of accommodation options.

 My pro tip on accommodation: book somewhere that offers free cancellation and keep looking for any last-minute deals that may pop up.
-Set a reminder to cancel if you are likely to forget so you don’t get charged for two places if you do find somewhere cheaper or better.
+Set a reminder to cancel what you’ve reserved so you don’t get charged for two places if you do find somewhere cheaper or better.

 When you get there

 - Self-catering or eating out?
 No one wants to spend their hard-earned time off stuck in the kitchen cooking.
 But hear me out.
 A small kitchenette can save you money without too much effort.
-Making your own breakfast can save you quite a bit compared to eating out every morning, or even compared to the hotel’s breakfast.
-It always costs more!
-Personally, I’ll make my own breakfast and maybe take a coffee in a local cafe.
+Making your own breakfast can save you a lot compared to eating out every morning, or even compared to the hotel’s breakfast.
+Personally, I’ll make my own breakfast and then have a coffee in a local cafe.
 It’s cheaper, still gets me out and supports the local economy.

-Another idea is to make sandwiches, wraps or salads that you can take with you on days when you’re out sightseeing or on the beach.
-No need to spend money eating out and you can make them exactly as you like them.
+Another idea is to make sandwiches, wraps or salads that you can take with you on days when you’re out sightseeing, hiking or at the beach.
 And always carry your own refillable water bottle (find one with a built-in filter for questionable tap water).
 It saves you money, cuts down on single-use plastic, and you can refill it in any restaurant or cafe while you’re out and about. - Shop at local markets.
-In most places around the world there will be a farmer’s or local daily market.
+In most places around the world there will be a farmers or daily market.
 Buy local produce for your breakfasts and lunches, where it’s guaranteed to be fresh and cheaper.
-Local supermarkets are also a good option, as are bakeries or delis.
+Local supermarkets are also a good option, as are bakeries and delis.

 - Street food.
 Fresh, hot, local and cheap.
 What’s not to like?
-I admit it took me a while to see past the fear of street food, but I am very much a convert.
-Street food (like local markets) is one of the best ways of truly experiencing another culture.
+I admit it took me a while to see past the fear of street food, but I’m very much a convert.
+Street food (like local markets) is one of the best ways to truly experience another culture.
 If you’re still unsure, maybe this will help: Street food: to eat or not to eat?

 - Embrace public transport.
 The temptation to hang on to our home comforts and hire a car or only travel by taxi or rideshare can be great.
 But public transport is cheap, and most places will have a decent network that can get you to where you want to go.
 It’s also yet another way to get a real experience of a place.
 Intercity and even cross-border trains and buses are also often cheaper and less hassle than flying.